Foundation for Government Accountability

 - Foundation for Government Accountability, 2016 Form 990, annual organizational IRS filing, November 6, 2017

 - Foundation for Government Accountability, 2015 Form 990, annual organizational IRS filing, November 1, 2016.

 - Foundation for Government Accountability, 2014 Form 990, annual organizational IRS filing, November 4, 2015.

 - Foundation for Government Accountability, 2013 Form 990, annual organizational IRS filing, September 18, 2014.

 - Foundation for Government Accountability, 2012 Form 990, annual organizational IRS filing, November 14, 2013.

 - Foundation for Government Accountability, 2011 Form 990, annual organizational IRS filing, October 15, 2012.

-- Foundation for Government Accountability, Team, organizational website, accessed September 2016.
+- Foundation for Government Accountability, FGA Staff, organizational website, accessed October 2020.

-- Foundation for Government Accountability, The Foundation, organizational website, accessed September 2016.
+- Foundation for Government Accountability, Board of Directors, organizational website, accessed October 2020.